uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Every team member must submit the link to Canvas.
 * If you don't submit the link to Canvas you will get a zero for the project part regardless of what your team gets.
-* Submitted frontend framework form if using a frontend framework.
-(Link coming soon...)
+* Submitted frontend framework form if using a frontend framework.  <https://docs.google.com/forms/d/e/1FAIpQLSdB01QRXRJxnBJeFzYs9zAV7bj8IyWWGK7OanEhUyxpk9oWtw/viewform?usp=publish-editor>

 ### Marking